CambridgeshireQuakers/test/meetings/jesus-lane/room-hire.md

 transit wheelchair is available.

 There are hearing induction loops in the Meeting
-Room and the Ann Docwra Room.
+Room and the Ann Docwra Room (on request).

 ### Baby-changing